 Well, I think you would be glad to know that I do consider myself someone who is constantly in search of ways to tackle nomophobia but fails every time.
 In the last few weeks, though, I’ve begun aggressively adopting a handful of minor tricks which have allowed me to limit smartphone impact on my life to some extent.
 Here are four of them.

 Table of Contents

 Learn to Master Notification Channels

-More often than that, an article which talks about ways to overcome smartphone addiction begins with a suggestion to turn off notifications.
+More often than that, an article that talks about ways to overcome smartphone addiction begins with a suggestion to turn off notifications.
 However, in real life, that’s hardly practical at least for the essential applications.
-Fortunately, there’s a better solution and it’s called channels.
+Fortunately, there’s a better solution, and it’s called channels.

 If your app does have support for it, all you need to do is head over to settings and then the applications list.
 Locate the one whose alerts you’d like to mute, tap the entry, and click the Notifications option.
 There, you’ll find all the categories which you can individually disable.
 You can also long-press a notification and directly mute the channel it belongs in.